Registration is now open!

 Location: Horton Field House South Gym, ISU

-PLEASE NOTE: A $20.00 discount applies to sessions of Basic, Intermediate, and Advanced camps if registering for one or more sessions as an individual or as a family.
+• Please Note: A $20.00 discount applies to sessions of Basic, Intermediate, and Advanced camps if registering for two or more sessions as an individual or as a family.
 Discount does not apply to registrations for CircusLings.

 Basic camp is for campers age 7 and over who want a camp experience where they can learn a variety of basic circus and performance skills.
 It is a full week session, Monday through Friday.
 Campers are not required to have prior gymnastic, tumbling, or other circus experience to enroll in this basic camp.
 These camps provide a challenging and exciting experience to campers who want to learn circus arts and performance.
 Campers participate in a full day of vigorous physical and mental activity in an energetic team-oriented atmosphere.